The Best Dog Bike Trailer Australia - Take Them With You

 The New Skiiddii Foldable Dog Bicycle Trailer being tested by our independent expert team.

-We love that the trailer has many reflective strips so you can ride at dawn and dusk in with the security of knowing you and your pup will be seen.
+Our expert team of testers took note that the trailer has many reflective strips so you can ride at dawn and dusk in with the security of knowing you and your pup will be seen.
 It has 2 reflectors on the front, 2 on the back and 2 on the wheels.

 This trailer pretty much has it all.
 It is easy to set up, easy to use and economical.
 It’s a no-brainer!